 Once the casings are all full, figure out how big you want your sausage links to be.
 A good point of measurement is approximately 5 inches.
 Between your thumb and forefinger, you will "pinch and twist" the casing at 5" to tighten up your sausage.
 Repeat and repeat until you have as many links as desired.

 Once you've twisted your sausage links, let them cool in the refrigerator.
 When the sausages cool, they firm up a bit.
 Once cooled and firmed, cut between the links to make portions that are easier to handle.
 Or cut them into individual sausage links.

 As noted above, you can choose to ferment or smoke your sausages at this point.
-Fermented sausage is whole different topic for discussion, as at that point we are entering into the realm of meat science and lacto-fermentation.
+Fermented sausage is a whole different topic for discussion, as at that point, we are entering into the realm of meat science and lacto-fermentation.
 We will address that process in a different blog post!

 Are sausages unhealthy?

 Because there are so many different types of sausage, it's hard to generalize whether they're healthy or not.
 Overall, sausages are not unhealthy, but different sausages will have different ingredients.
 Some might have more sugar or salt than others or include an ingredient that doesn't match well with individual dietary requirements.
-I'll say the same thing I've said when we discussed the health of other meats, consult with your doctor.
+I'll say the same thing I've said when we discussed other meats' health impacts, consult with your doctor.

 Pre-cooked vs. Uncooked Sausage

 All sausages start raw.
 But when you buy sausage at your local store, it may come fresh (raw) or pre-cooked.
 Packaged sausage should state whether it's raw or cooked.
 If you're buying unpackaged sausage, you'll need to ask the person selling it to you.